 Packaging and Labeling Requirements

-To ensure transparency and compliance, the document specifies requirements for labeling and package inserts:
+To promote transparency and compliance, the document specifies requirements for labeling and package inserts:

 Additionally, hazard classification details must be included in the Optimized Reading Leaflet (FLORA), part of the Register of Agrochemicals.